p4k03n4t0r/python-gadgets/README.md

 # The challenge: Atelier

-The challenge gives us just a Python script which we can run against an external server.
-When we run it it looks as follows:
+The challenge gives us just a Python script which can be run against an external server.
+When running it it looks as follows:

 ![Atelier](resources/atelier.png)

-As can be seen the program is relatively simple: we can choose two materials and a result is shown.
+As can be seen the program is relatively simple: choose two materials and a result is shown.
 I tried different inputs, like non existing numbers or special characters, but the server seemed to handle this correctly.
-So let's dive into the code of the client we received.
+So let's dive into the code of the provided client.

 ```python
 #!/usr/bin/env python3